DiggsAsura/codecademy_courses/README.md

 if it matters, but I might as well try to get a list with dates for when each course have been done.
 Maybe.
 Or not xD

+EDIT: Holy fuckballs
+SO while I thought it sounded like a good idea to remove the repos, after moved in here it turns out it deleted my history back in time.
+That hurts!
+I will not delete other repos though...
+This might sound stupid, but I went for a code every day streak, and been going strong since january 12, so this sucks major balls being in mid september and lost a week or two with acitivy, when in reality that all is just moved here.

+OH well, rant over look forward.

 Anyways, cheers
 Kenneth